JurrivhLeon/PJs_of_ImagePrpcessing/iso_render/README.md

 # Project 8: Isosurface Rendering
 Follow this instruction to reproduce the result of my experiment.
-Make sure this repo is under the directory ${MY_DIR}, and ensure you have installed libraries listed below in your running environment:
+Make sure this repo is under the directory ```${MY_DIR}```, and ensure you have installed libraries listed below in your running environment:
 ```
 nibabel==4.0.2
 vtk==9.2.2